cloudmesh-community/book/chapters/prg/github.md

 E.github.issues.1:

-> Develop a new code like the one above, but use python requests
+> Develop a new code like the one in this section, but use python requests
 > instead of the `os.system` call.

 E.github.issues.2: